-To learn more about our programs and the employer-sponsored scholarships, contact the Assistant Director of Admissions, Paul Winters.
+To learn more about our programs and the engineering technology scholarships, contact the Assistant Director of Admissions, Paul Winters.
 Give him a call or email him a question.

 Paul is here to help you learn why thousands of students have choosen Vermont Tech for its great job placement rates, close-knit community and education.

 Assistant Director of Admissions